Policies: Governing Student Status

 Students who, because of extenuating circumstances, are unable to pursue their graduate program may request a leave of absence for a maximum of one calendar year.
 Such circumstances may include medical reasons, military obligation, family emergencies, or hardship.
 Students should send a letter to the Dean of Graduate and Professional Studies, advisor, and Graduate Program Coordinator requesting a leave of absence.
 The Dean, upon recommendation of the student’s advisor and Graduate Program Coordinator, will review the request.
 If the request for a leave is granted, the time limit for completion of the student’s program will be extended appropriately.

 A student may withdraw from their graduate program during any semester by obtaining a withdrawal form.
 This form should be signed by the student’s advisor.
 Students who formally withdraw are required to apply for readmission if they subsequently desire to resume their academic program.
 Students are not guaranteed readmission and may be evaluated in competition with current applicants to the program.

 Students who withdraw, take a leave of absence or do not enroll for a full academic year or more, and desire to resume their academic program, are required to apply for readmission.
-Readmission forms are available here.
+The admission application may be found here.